HaoKang-Timmy/Epipe/Readme.md

 | first 2 + last3 layers  | 91.72     |
 | first 3 +last 3 layers  | 92.85     |

-It shows that the more front layers are at the edge, the more accuracy of the model gets.
-Also, when we put more posterior layers at the edge, the accuracy seems to get lower(since the posterior layers suffers compression two times).
+It shows that the more front layers are at the edge, the more accuracy the model gets.
+Also, when we put more posterior layers at the edge, the accuracy seems to get lower(since the posterior layers suffer compression two times).

 ## code